nexodus-io/nexodus/docs/development/design/design-discovery.md

 - Discovery of valid sockets is performed via ICE techniques but not an actual protocol implementation.
 The ICE methodologies originated from IP telephony challenges over a decade ago to solve telephony communication by discovering all possible IP addresses and ports that can be used to establish a connection between the two devices.
 This enables devices to establish direct, peer-to-peer connections when possible or fallback to using relay servers when direct connections are not possible.
 - Endpoint state is distributed to all peer nodes (except for symmetric NAT nodes that will use a relay hub and spoke mode to reach all other nodes).
 In order to discover details about a device's address location and relevance to its peers, STUN servers are used.
 The STUN process looks as follows:

-  1. A node sends a message to a STUN server once authentication to the API-server/controller has completed.
+  1. A node sends a message to a STUN server once authentication to the service has been completed.
 This message contains the device's IP address and the port number of the datapath driver interface listening port (currently the Wireguard listening port).
   2. The STUN server responds to each device with a message that includes the device's public IP address and port binding on the NAT device (if there is a middlebox present).
   3. The node agents then add that information to their join request to the API-server.
   4. If the NAT/middleboxes are configured to allow outgoing traffic from the same port that incoming traffic is sent to, the devices can establish a direct connection using the public IP addresses and port numbers they received from the STUN server as distributed through the API-server.